Kim-King001/se-day-2-git-and-github-Kimutai/README.md

 •	Encouraging Community Involvement:
 By clearly stating how others can contribute, it invites collaboration and helps build a supportive community around the project.

-Compare and contrast the differences between a public repository and a private repository on GitHub.
-What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+**Compare and contrast the differences between a public repository and a private repository on GitHub.
+What are the advantages and disadvantages of each, particularly in the context of collaborative projects?**

 Comparison of Public and Private Repositories
-Public repository is accessible to anyone on the internet	While private repository is only accessible to the owner and invited collaborators
+..* Public repository is accessible to anyone on the internet	While private repository is only accessible to the owner and invited collaborators
-Public repository has	Open collaboration via forking and pull requests	while private repository has Restricted collaboration; explicit permissions required
+..* Public repository has	Open collaboration via forking and pull requests	while private repository has Restricted collaboration; explicit permissions required
-The Codeof Public repository is visible to everyone, which can attract contributions but may expose vulnerabilities	while in private Code is hidden from the public, protecting sensitive information
+..* The Codeof Public repository is visible to everyone, which can attract contributions but may expose vulnerabilities	while in private Code is hidden from the public, protecting sensitive information
-Advantages and Disadvantages
+**Advantages and Disadvantages**
 Public Repositories
 Advantages:
 •	Collaboration Opportunities: